emmawalshdev/The-Book-bar/README.md

 * [jQuery](https://jquery.com/) - Used to make the website interactive.

-* [PyMongo](https://pypi.org/project/pymongo/) - Used to make communication between MongoDB and Python.
+* [PyMongo](https://pypi.org/project/pymongo/) - Used to establish communication between MongoDB and Python.

 * [Flask](https://flask.palletsprojects.com/en/2.0.x/) - Used to construct and render pages.